Shb743/HT-PY/README.md

 Server can be started like so "python Server.py".

 #Author:Shoaib Omar
-example of website running on HT&PY: http://shoaibomar.com | https://shoaibomar.com *Website is running but not finished.
+example of website running on HT&PY: http://shoaibomar.com | https://shoaibomar.com